 For fair value disclosures, the fair value amounts are designed to represent estimates of the amounts at which assets and liabilities could be exchanged in a current transaction between arm's length willing parties; the Credit Union normally holds all of its fixed term investments, loans and deposits to their maturity date.
 Consequently, the fair values presented are estimates derived by taking into account changes in the market interest rates and may not be indicative of the net realizable value.
 Furthermore, as many of the Credit Union's financial instruments lack an available trading market, the fair value of investments, loans and deposits with fixed rates are estimated using discounted cash flow models with discount rates based on current market interest rates for similar types of financial instruments.
-The inputs to the valuation model for fixed rate loans include scheduled loan amortization rates and estimated rates of repayment with the future cash flows on fixed rate deposits are discounted to their estimated present value using current market rates for equivalent groups of fixed rate deposits.
-Other inputs may include the addition of an interest rate spread to incorporate an appropriate risk premium.
+The inputs to the valuation model for fixed rate loans include scheduled loan amortization rates and estimated rates of repayment with the future cash flows on fixed rate deposits are discounted to their estimated present value using current market rates for equivalent groups of fixed rate spread to incorporate an appropriate risk premium.
 The significant assumptions included in the determination of fair value include estimates of interest rates and discount rates.

 The most significant assumption relates to the discount rates utilized.
-If the forward yield curve of such instruments would increase by 10 basis points then the fair value of financial assets would decrease by \$7,521,000 and the fair value of financial liabilities would decrease by \$3,491,000.
-A corresponding decrease of 10 basis points in the forward yield curve would result in a \$7,547,000 increase in the fair value of financial assets and a \$3,501,000 increase in the fair value of financial liabilities.
+If the forward yield curve of such instruments would increase by 10 basis points then the fair value of financial assets would decrease by \$7,516,000 and the fair value of financial liabilities would decrease by \$3,571,000.
+A corresponding decrease of 10 basis points in the forward yield curve would result in a \$7,542,000 increase in the fair value of financial assets and a \$3,581,000 increase in the fair value of financial liabilities.